MacPaw/binary-dependencies-manager/README.md

   - Use the `contents` field to specify the subdirectory to extract.
 - **Organize outputs:**
   - Use the `output` field to place the extracted files in a custom-named subdirectory under your output directory.

+## Release

+You have two options:
+1. Create a new tag locally and push it.
+2. Create a release manually on the GitHub.

+After tag is created the `Build Multi-Platform Binary` action will be executed.
+It will build and add all binaries to the release assets.

 ## License
 MIT